 If no entry point is contained, it returns an empty collection.

+If at least one Entry Point is contained in the collection, it returns a collection ordered according to the order in which the Entry Points have been created in the owning component.

 ECSS-E-ST-40-07_1440084

 The IEntryPointPublisher GetEntryPoint method shall return the component’s entry point corresponding to the given name, with the following argument and behaviour: